 Sponsored Research/Commercial Projects

 Over the years we have accomplished collaborative projects amounting to $10s of millions with a variety of organizations (including classified work for the government).
 These have provided the foundations for several books and articles (for example: development and calibration for the precursor to the CMMI/DMM was validated by a number of years of student classes–click here to read more).
 Over 21 years Data Blueprint accomplished this in cooperation with VCU.
+Now Anything Awesome carries on this role.

 Almost half of my career, I have spend working in a full time capacity with seven different organizations as part of these immersions.
 I believe these have been among my most rewarding learning experiences.
 I have spent time as part of teams, helping to implement: